abusk/MyLLDs/hotel-booking-system/LLD.md

         HotelBookingService --> PaymentService
         HotelBookingService --> ReviewService
         HotelBookingService -->  BookingHistory
+        HotelBookingService --> StorageService

 ```
 ### Identify Design Pattern from Entities-Relationships
+* **Factory Method Pattern:** The `Hotel` and `Room` classes can have multiple types, and they are created when the addRoom and addHotel methods are called.
+The factory method cn be use for creating instances of these classes.
+* **Strategy Pattern:** The search for hotels can be by different type of parameters like Hotel location, Hotel Type, Room Type, Room Capacity or Price range.
+We can use Strategy pattern for different search strategy used in Search service.
+* **Facade Pattern:** The `HotelBookingService` is
+* **Singleton Pattern:**
+* **Repository Pattern:**
 ### DB Schema
 ### Interface-level Coding